ClaytonHebbe96/-T.A.R.K.--Tactical-Arms-Racketeer-Kaliber/README.md

 1. **itemPriceMultiplier:**

     - Number each items price is multiplied by.
-0 being free, and 1 being base game price. **Default: 1** <br>
+0.01 being the lowest possible value (Super Cheap), and 1 being base game price. **Default: 1** <br>

 2. **traderRefreshMin:**